JonCyberGuy/ActiveDirectoryLab/README.md

 <img src="https://i.imgur.com/dPeaySX.gif" height="80%" width="80%" alt="Testing The Environment"/>
 <br />
 <br />
-<b>Running command promt to see if the client VM is getting the IP address properly assigned by the DC Server.
+<b>Running command promt to see if the client VM is getting the IP address properly assigned by the DC.
 We can see that I was properly leased an IP address by the domain controller (circled red) and when I ping the domain, it works (circled yellow)</b>  <br/>
 <img src="https://i.imgur.com/QBWuCS9.jpg" height="80%" width="80%" alt="Testing The Environment"/>
 <br />
 <br />